Table of contents

 Flowers of Amaranthaceae

-Plants are usually hermaphrodite but otherwise monoecious, andromonoecious, gynomonoecious, dioecious, androdioecious, or polygamomonoecious (rarely).
+Plants are usually hermaphroditic but otherwise monoecious, andromonoecious, gynomonoecious, dioecious, androdioecious, or polygamomonoecious (rarely).
 Flowers are solitary, paired (axillary), or aggregated in terminal or axillary cymes, spikes, heads (often with conspicuous persistent bracts and bracteoles), panicles, or thyrses, and they may or may not be pseudanthial.
-Flowers are small to minute in size, they are bracteate and bracteolate, regular, and tricyclic when hermaphrodite, otherwise sometimes, they are cyclic or two-cyclic.
+Flowers are small to minute in size; they are bracteate and bracteolate, regular, and tricyclic when hermaphrodite; otherwise, sometimes, they are cyclic or two-cyclic.
 Free hypanthium is usually absent except sometimes in the Chenopodioideae.
 The hypogynous disk is absent except in Chenopodioideae, where it is usually present.
 The perianth is dry and scarious, sepaloid or petaloid, or may be vestigial or absent (sometimes in Chenopodioideae).
-When present, there are 3–5(1-6) parts to the perianth.
-The perianth is typically interpreted as a calyx with 3–5 (1-6) parts that may be free, partially connate, or connate (almost always in Chenopodioideae).
+When present, there are 3–5 (1–6) parts to the perianth.
+The perianth is typically interpreted as a calyx with 3–5 (1–6) parts that may be free, partially connate, or connate (almost always in Chenopodioideae).
 The calyx is regular, imbricate, usually non-fleshy except in Chenopodioideae, persistent in fruit, and may or may not be accrescent, enclosing the fruit with wings, tubercles, or spines.

 Androecium of Amaranthaceae

 The androecium has 2-5 (1–10) members that are either free of the perianth or adnate to the perianth or disk.
 All members are usually unequal except in the Chenopodioideae and some Ptilotus, where they are all equal.
-They are always in one whorl and are usually basally coherent 1 adelphous with filaments usually connate all or part of their length into a membranous tube, or in Chenopodioideae, they are often free of one another.
-The androecium can be made of exclusively fertile stamens (sometimes, or usually in Chenopodioideae) or may often include staminodes with some members lacking anthers or with petaloid or with pseudostaminodial scales alternating with the true androecial members.
+They are always in one whorl and are usually basally coherent, 1 adelphous, with filaments usually connate all or part of their length into a membranous tube, or in Chenopodioideae, they are often free of one another.
+The androecium can be made of exclusively fertile stamens (sometimes, or usually, in Chenopodioideae) or may often include staminodes, with some members lacking anthers or with petaloid or pseudostaminodial scales alternating with the true androecial members.
 When present, there are 1–3 or 5 staminodes in the same series as fertile stamens, and they may or may not be petaloid.
 There are 3-5(1) stamens that are oppositisepalous and usually isomerous with the perianth.
 Anthers dehiscing via longitudinal slits, and they are introrse, unilocular to bilocular, and either bisporangiate or tetrasporangiate.

 Gynoecium of Amaranthaceae

-The gynoecium is 2–3(4-5) carpelled, often 5 carpelled in Chenopodioideae, and the pistil 1 celled.
+The gynoecium is 2–3(4–5) carpelled, often 5 carpelled in Chenopodioideae, and the pistil is 1-celled.
 The gynoecium is synovarious, synstylovarious, or syncarpous, and it is usually superior but can sometimes be partly inferior.
-Ovary is 1 locular and sessile to stipitate.
-The gynoecium may be non-stylate or stylate, when present, there are 1–3(2-4) styles that may be partially joined.
-There are 1-3 stigmas 1–3 that are dry type, papillate, and Group II type.
+The ovary is 1-locular and sessile to stipitate.
+The gynoecium may be non-stylate or stylate.
+When present, there are 1-3 (2-4) styles that may be partially joined.
+There are 1-3 stigmas (1-3) that are of the dry type, papillate, and Group II type.
 Placentation is always basal.
-There are 1 or 2-5 ovules in the single cavity, and they are ascending or pendulous, non-arillate, campylotropous, bitegmic, and crassinucellate.
+There are 1-2 or 5 ovules in the single cavity, and they are ascending or pendulous, non-arillate, campylotropous, bitegmic, and crassinucellate.

 Fruit of Amaranthaceae